DenisCarriere/gopro/README.md

 At the moment this module only works with the newest GoPro Hero 4.

-The earlier versions of GoPro are using different API's.
+The earlier versions of GoPro are not backwards/forwards compatible.

 ## Install

-Easy install with Github or PyPi (Soon)
+Easy install with Github or PyPi

 Installing the **latest version from GitHub**.